 Disclosure Quantity Units

-Water withdrawal 173,616 m 3
+Water withdrawal 173,616 m3

-Water consumption 173,616 m 3
+Water consumption 173,616 m3

 Water recycled and reused 0 m 3

-In 2024, there was an increase in water consumption and withdrawal compared to 2023 due to drilling of MB-19D well in geothermal project and the and the purchase of new generator set by MGI for brine reinjection.
-Full operations (post-pandemic) also returned to normal which also contributed to the increase in consumption.
+In 2024, there was an increase in water consumption and withdrawal compared to 2023 due to drilling well in geothermal project.
+Full operations also returned to normal (post-pandemic), which contributed to the increase in water consumption.

-Water consumption within the organization Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach
+Water consumption within the organization

+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach